Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-2.md

 <figcaption>Red sky as I left Santander.</figcaption>
 </figure>

 Like on every other day, I saw a lot of farms and farm animals.
-There was also usually at least one friendly Spaniard who'd shout out "Buen Camino!" to me and other pilgrims as we walked by.
+There was also usually at least one friendly Spaniard who'd shout "Buen Camino!" to me and other pilgrims as we walked by.
 I met a German woman called Maika who had started her Camino that day in Santander.
 I also met another Johann from the Netherlands (not Johann of Johann and Joepke fame).
 Johann and I walked the last part of the segment together, finally arriving in Santillana, a popular tourist town with aesthetic cobblestone streets.
-We went straight to the convent where we were planning to stay, and once again I found familiar faces: Wesley and Aurora; Felipe from Sevilla; Marty the American; Nikola the monolingual Frenchman; and Stein the blunt Belgian guy.
+We went straight to the convent where we were planning to stay.
+It was already late in the day and all the beds were taken, so Johann and I (and Maika, who arrived shortly after us) were given mattresses on the floor to sleep on.
+Also staying at the convent were: Wesley and Aurora; Felipe from Sevilla; Marty the American; Nikola the monolingual Frenchman; and Stein the blunt Belgian guy.

 <figure>
 <img src="{{ url_for('static', filename='img/camino/IMG_20231013_094724.jpg') }}"